petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 ## Extending Liferay - Editors

-One way to extend Liferay DXP is via the various Editors that are provided out of the box.
+One way to extend Liferay DXP is via the various Editors that are provided out-of-the-box.
 For example through using the features provided via Liferay’s Experience Management capabilities.

 These methods allow users a visual way to build and configure pages.
 Some notable examples are: